trlafleur/Tasmota_Seeburg_3WA_3W1_Decoder/README.md

 (Flyron Technology Co), Schematic and PCB files are located on GitHub.
 Parts in the design are what I had on hand.
 The PC board was made by Seeed Fusion.

+There are now two PCB decoder boards, the Original version as above with decoder and MP3 player and a new mini-version that is about 1x2in that just contains the decoder and ESP32 processor that can be embedded inside the wall box.

 There is now a Berry script that connects the 3WA code with the Tasmota MP3 player, this can take command from the 3WA wall box or via MQTT, making it a virtual jukebox.
 It will work without the 3WA wall box as a general-purpose MQTT control jukebox.
 It would be easy to expand its track selection